 Cardigan (Aberteifi) is the second-largest town in Ceredigion, nestled on the shores of the Teifi estuary.
 It's home to the recently-restored Cardigan Castle, the wonderful Guildhall market building, and you can get your arts fix at Theatr Mwldan.
 It's also a good starting point for walks along the Wales Coast Path.

-Respected broadcaster (and Welshman) Huw Edwards rates Aberaeron as the prettiest town on the coast of Wales.
-It was established early in the 19th century and the colourful Regency style buildings around the harbour are quaint and unusual.
-The much loved Harbourmaster is well worth a visit for good food using local produce and great local ales.
+The pretty town of Aberaeron was established early in the 19th century and the colourful Regency style buildings around the harbour are quaint and unusual.

 Llanerchaeron is an elegant, almost understated, Georgian mansion beside the River Aeron in Ceredigion.
 Llanerchaeron was built in 1790 by John Nash, who included Buckingham Palace and Brighton Pavilion on his impressive CV.
 The National Trust managed house now functions as a working organic farm, with Welsh black cattle, rare Welsh pigs and Llanwenog sheep.

 Cardigan Bay is home to the sociable bottlenose dolphin, the comparatively shy harbour porpoise and over 5000 Atlantic grey seals.
 The Dolphin Survey Boat Trip from New Quay will give you the opportunity to learn from expert volunteers about the work that goes into maintaining this Special Area of Conservation (SAC).
 You can also spot dolphins swimming and playing closer to shore from cliff tops and beaches - a really magical sight.